6mm Remington Ammo For Sale

-The Remington Arms Company introduced the 6mm Remington cartridge in 1955.
+In 1955, the Remington Arms Company introduced the 6mm Remington.
 Fred Huntington designed the cartridge by necking down the case of a .257 Roberts to accept a 0.243" diameter bullet.
-He topped this cartridge topped with bullet weighing 75 grains and called it the ".243 Rockchucker" being that he didn't work for Remington.
+He topped this cartridge with a bullet weighing 75 grains and called it the ".243 Rockchucker" being that he didn't work for Remington.
 And he changed the shoulder angle, which Remington did not do when they commercialized the design."
-Nine years later the cartridge was renamed the 6mm Remington, and the name has stayed the same since that time.
+Nine years later, the cartridge was renamed the 6mm Remington, and the name has stayed the same since.

-The 6mm was intended for varmint hunting, and many of its characteristics make it very effective for dispatching varmints of any size – including maintaining spot-on accuracy at ranges as far out as 400 yards.
-The 100 grain bullet maintains a velocity better than 1,000 feet per second even as it sails past the 400 yard mark, making it very effective for dispatching even large varmints.
-Some sources have claimed to frequently make shots at 500 yards and more.
-Deer hunters have come to appreciate the 6mm Remington as it performs very well on medium sized game at distances as far out as 300 yards.
+The 6mm was intended for varmint hunting, and many of its characteristics make it very effective for dispatching varmints of any size – including maintaining spot-on accuracy at ranges as far out as 400 yards, maintaining a velocity better than 1,000 feet per second with the 100 grain bullet (even as it sails past the 400-yard mark), and frequently making shots at 500 yards or more.
+Deer hunters have come to appreciate the 6mm Remington, as it performs very well on medium-sized game at distances as far out as 300 yards.

-The 6mm has accuracy as good as any other cartridge available for sale today, and due to the mild recoil, is a great choice for a beginning shooter or for hunters who want a deer and varmint rifle with lighter recoil.
+With mild recoil and accuracy as good as any other cartridge available for sale today, the 6mm is a great choice for a beginning shooter or for hunters who want a deer and varmint rifle with lighter recoil.
 The similarity between the 6mm and .243 Winchester is unmistakable, yet the 6mm just edges past the .243 in performance.

 The 6mm Remington is chambered in bolt action rifles manufactured by many companies, and is also available in single shot rifles.
 Performing well as a hunting cartridge, the 6mm saw only limited popularity with competitive shooters, and never really enjoyed the success in that arena that its cousin, the 6mm BR, did.